josephsmithberger/XogotDocs/Documentation.docc/Manual/ui/bbcode_in_richtextlabel.md

 > tag will be left as-is.
 >

-There is only one function that you need to extend: _process_custom_fx(char_fx).
+There is only one function that you need to extend: `_process_custom_fx(char_fx)`.
-Optionally, you can also provide a custom BBCode identifier by adding a member name bbcode.
-The code will check the bbcode property automatically or will use the name of the file to determine what the BBCode tag should be.
+Optionally, you can also provide a custom BBCode identifier by adding a member name `bbcode`.
+The code will check the `bbcode` property automatically or will use the name of the file to determine what the BBCode tag should be.

-### _process_custom_fx
+### `_process_custom_fx`

 This is where the logic of each effect takes place and is called once per glyph during the draw phase of text rendering.
 This passes in a [CharFXTransform](https://docs.godotengine.org/en/stable/classes/class_charfxtransform.html#class-charfxtransform) object, which holds a few variables to control how the associated glyph is rendered:

-- outline is true if effect is called for drawing text outline.
+- `outline` is `true` if effect is called for drawing text outline.

-- range tells you how far into a given custom effect block you are in as an index.
+- `range` tells you how far into a given custom effect block you are in as an index.

-- elapsed_time is the total amount of time the text effect has been running.
+- `elapsed_time` is the total amount of time the text effect has been running.

-- visible will tell you whether the glyph is visible or not and will also allow you to hide a given portion of text.
+- `visible` will tell you whether the glyph is visible or not and will also allow you to hide a given portion of text.

-- offset is an offset position relative to where the given glyph should render under normal circumstances.
+- `offset` is an offset position relative to where the given glyph should render under normal circumstances.

-- color is the color of a given glyph.
+- `color` is the color of a given glyph.

-- glyph_index and font is glyph being drawn and font data resource used to draw it.
+- `glyph_index` and `font` is glyph being drawn and font data resource used to draw it.

-- Finally, env is a [Dictionary](https://docs.godotengine.org/en/stable/classes/class_dictionary.html#class-dictionary) of parameters assigned to a given custom effect.
+- Finally, `env` is a [Dictionary](https://docs.godotengine.org/en/stable/classes/class_dictionary.html#class-dictionary) of parameters assigned to a given custom effect.
 You can use [get()](https://docs.godotengine.org/en/stable/classes/class_dictionary_method_get.html#class-dictionary_method_get) with an optional default value to retrieve each parameter, if specified by the user.
-For example [custom_fx spread=0.5 color=#FFFF00]test[/custom_fx] would have a float spread and Color color parameters in its env Dictionary.
+For example `[custom_fx spread=0.5 color=#FFFF00]test[/custom_fx]` would have a float `spread` and Color `color` parameters in its `env` Dictionary.
 See below for more usage examples.

-The last thing to note about this function is that it is necessary to return a boolean true value to verify that the effect processed correctly.
+The last thing to note about this function is that it is necessary to return a boolean `true` value to verify that the effect processed correctly.
 This way, if there's a problem with rendering a given glyph, it will back out of rendering custom effects entirely until the user fixes whatever error cropped up in their custom effect logic.